Kurokishi592/kennethwongcunwi/README.md

 # kennethwongcunwi.com

-Documenting my past and present for the future
+Documenting my past and present for the future.